b-tocs/abap_btocs_libtrl/README.md

 ## Installation & Configuration

 1. The installed [B-Tocs ABAP SDK](https://github.com/b-tocs/abap_btocs_core) is required.
 2. Install the plugin it with [abapGit](https://abapgit.org).
+3. Use Package ZBTOCS_LIBTRL or $BTOCS_LIBTRL (local only)
-3. Configure SM59 RFC Destination to your remote service
+4. Configure SM59 RFC Destination to your remote service
-4. Test connection
+5. Test connection
-5. Execute program ZBTOCS_LIBTRL_GUI_RWS_DEMO for a demo
+6. Execute program ZBTOCS_LIBTRL_GUI_RWS_DEMO for a demo
-6. Use it in own scenarios
+7. Use it in own scenarios

+## Know issues
+(no issues knwon)